Are you hungry all the time, even after you’ve just eaten? Do you feel hunger cravings that no type or amount of food can ever fulfill?

 So, why can these factors be linked to excessive hunger?
 Read on to learn more about the leading causes of polyphagia and hyperphagia.

-If glucose levels are high and insulin is unable to act properly due to low production or insulin resistance, your body may not use glucose for energy efficiently, which means your cells may feel “starved” of the fuel they need, increasing sensations of hunger.
-Symptoms of diabetes can also include excessive thirst, or polydipsia, and frequent urination (which is known as polyuria).
+If blood glucose levels are high and insulin is unable to act properly due to low production or insulin resistance, your body may not use glucose for energy efficiently, which means your cells may feel “starved” of the fuel they need.
+Dr. Huffman continues, "As a result, the body may signal increased hunger to compensate for insufficient energy absorption by cells."

 - Consult a registered dietitian or qualified healthcare provider to outline the best nutrition plan for your health.